yng-min/OP.GG_E-Sports_Project/README.md

 ## What is this Project?

-This project is to make the OP.GG E-Sports service operated by OP.GG available on Discord.
+This project is to make the OP.GG Esports service operated by OP.GG available on Discord.
 (Discord Bot)

 ## Why this Project is not private repository?